Perspective | John Kelly lent his military credibility to Trump. It’s too late now to stay neutral.

 By contrast, Kelly served Trump in inherently political appointed positions, helping advance the president’s agenda, particularly on controversial issues related to immigration, both while running the Department of Homeland Security and as White House chief of staff, and, as chief of staff, broadly managing the entirety of the president’s agenda.

-Now, in a situation where he is uniquely capable of shedding light on the truth in the current controversy — stating for the record whether he has heard the untoward comments about service members and veterans attributed to Trump — Kelly is using his previous military service to avoid being held to the same standards of accountability as other political appointees.
+Now, in a situation where Kelly is uniquely capable of shedding light on the truth in the current controversy — stating for the record whether he has heard the untoward comments about service members and veterans attributed to Trump — Kelly is using his previous military service to avoid being held to the same standards of accountability as other political appointees.
 In this, he is hanging onto the prestige of his military identity while picking and choosing whether and when he should get treated like other high-ranking political figures.

 Recall that Trump brought Kelly, former defense secretary Jim Mattis and former national security adviser H.R.
 McMaster into the administration at the start and repeatedly referred to them as “my generals.”
 Trump borrowed their stature and, by extension, the stature of the military, the most trusted public institution in America.
 In exchange, these men assumed powerful civilian roles in the federal government.
 And while they sought to maintain the prestige that comes with service as flag officers, they forfeited the ability to credibly remain at arm’s length from the “cesspool of domestic politics” — which is how Kelly described the political landscape in 2016, not long after he left active military service.